Loading...

 Portion Control

-Reduce the portion size of the dal palak and paratha to minimize the impact on your glucose levels while still enjoying the flavors.
+Reduce the portion size of both the dal palak and paratha.
+Smaller portions will help in managing the glucose spike.

-Add a source of lean protein, such as grilled chicken, tofu, or chickpeas, to your meal to help stabilize blood sugar levels.
+Incorporate a source of lean protein such as grilled chicken, tofu, or chickpeas to your meal.
+Protein slows down the absorption of carbohydrates, helping stabilize blood sugar levels.

-Incorporate healthy fats such as avocado, nuts, or seeds into your meal.
-These can help slow digestion and the release of glucose into the bloodstream.
+Include healthy fats such as avocado slices or a small handful of nuts (like almonds or walnuts) with your meal.
+Fats can help slow the release of glucose into the bloodstream.

 Hydration